alan-turing-institute/grace/README.md

 <img width="100%" align="left" alt="optimising dummy graphs" src="./assets/optimiser_dummy.png">

-As you can see, the optimiser works well to identify filamentous object instances, and appears to work across object cross-overs (middle image, pink objects).
+As you can see, the optimiser works well to identify filamentous object instances simulated at various densities, and appears to work across object cross-overs (middle image, pink objects).

 ---